chrisjrob/chrisjrob.github.io/_drafts/home_howto_transferemailsfromwindowstolinux.markdown

    * Transfer each mail folder into IMAP Inbox then transfer each IMAP folder into Kmail folder
    * Repeat last step for each folder

-<?> Change each client to work off-line between transfers - you don't really want both clients connected to the same IMAP mailbox at the same time
+**Change each client to work off-line between transfers - you don't really want both clients connected to the same IMAP mailbox at the same time**